-On February 26th PEPAXTO (melphalan flufenamide) in combination with dexamethason was granted accelerated approval by the U.S. Food and Drug Administration, FDA, for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least four prior lines of therapy and whose disease is refractory to at least one proteasome inhibitor, one immunomodulatory agent, and one CD38-directed monoclonal antibody.
-Following the approval PEPAXTO has been included in the new Multiple Myeloma Clinical Practice Guidelines of the National Comprehensive Cancer Network® (NCCN) in Oncology, in the US.
+On February 26, 2021, PEPAXTO (melphalan flufenamide) in combination with dexamethasone was granted accelerated approval by the U.S. Food and Drug Administration, FDA, for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least four prior lines of therapy and whose disease is refractory to at least one proteasome inhibitor, one immunomodulatory agent, and one CD38-directed monoclonal antibody.
+Following the approval PEPAXTO was included in the new Multiple Myeloma Clinical Practice Guidelines of the National Comprehensive Cancer Network® (NCCN) in Oncology, in the US.

 Oncopeptides has a facility for pre-clinical drug development in Solna, Sweden, which provides adequate resources to further expand the development of the PDC-platform and generate new drug candidates.